nitya308/intrepid/README.md

 This uses React Native running on Expo.

-Additional packages will be documented here.
+We will be using packages such as [react-native-maps](https://github.com/react-native-maps/react-native-maps)

 ## Setup